vespa-engine/documentation/documentation/tutorials/blog-recommendation-nn.md

 multi-phase ranking model available in Vespa that can be used to run more expensive models in a phase based on a reduced number of documents returned by previous phases.
-This feature allow us to run models that would be prohibitively expensive to use if we had to run them at query-time accross all the documents indexed in Vespa.
+This feature allow us to run models that would be prohibitively expensive to use if we had to run them at query-time across all the documents indexed in Vespa.

 This tutorial builds upon [Vespa tutorial pt.
 2](blog-recommendation.html), and